 Here’s all you need to know about hiking one of the best walks in New Zealand, the Abel Tasman Coast Track plus a few tips on how to get there, what to wear and what to take.
 Have fun!

 Nelson is the closest town to the start of the trek, about a 67 km drive.
 It’s a perfect place for buying last-minute walking supplies as there are plenty of outdoor shops.
 And great for buying food for your hike.

-It’s best to stay overnight at Nelson and catch early morning bus.
+It’s best to stay overnight at Nelson and catch the early morning bus.
 My bus was at 7.45 am but there are various providers you can travel with to the start of the walk at Marahau.
 (Times change depending on the season).
-Click here for how to get to the start of the Abel Tasman Coast Track.

 Day 1 – Abel Tasman Coast Track